OMAR AL MUKHTAR:

 The Battles of Kufra and Uadi Bu Taga, and the Capture of Omar AL Mukhtar

-The Battles of Kufra and Uadi Bu Taga marked the end of the battle of Omar Al Mukhtar and his immediate followers.
-Omar AL Mukhtar was captured at Uadi Bu Taga, although the Libyan resistance to Italian colonialism continued in a less organised and concentrated manner until the Italians were vanquished in WWII.
+The Battles of Kufra and Uadi Bu Taga marked the end of the battle of Omar Al Mukhtar and his immediate followers against the Italians.
+Omar al Mukhtar was captured at Uadi Bu Taga.
+Thereafter, the Libyan resistance to Italian colonialism continued, albeit with far less success and ferocity, until the Italians were vanquished in WWII.

 -